Abonite/MACPU-FPGA/README.md

 ## Some coding rules

-1.When naming the "wire" type, the bus starts with "b_", and all interfaces connected to the bus must end with "_bus".
+1.When naming the variable that type is "wire", the bus must starts with "b_", and all interfaces connected to the bus must end with "_bus".
 In each module, the interface connected to the bus should be set with tri-state gates for IO control, and provide corresponding effective control signals for this interface.